-The School of Risk Management and Insurance was established by the Department of Finance in the College of Business and Economics in1998, when Weili Lu, professor of finance, was appointed director.
-The goal of the center is to create an organization that attracts and educates talented individuals who are committed to professional careers in the industry, including property, life, benefits, risk management and health care components.
-The emphasis is on careers in actuarial science, claims, financial planning, insurance marketing, risk management, portfolio management, technology and underwriting.
-Operating strategies for the SRMI are constantly being developed and updated with the help of industry professionals.
-The center also offers an actuary program and an insurance marketing entrepreneurship program, and a total of 15 program courses.
-The SRMI presents a large number of scholarships each year that are available to business students.
-The Risk Management and Insurance Program created by the Center for Insurance Studies is now a concentration in the Finance Department.
+The School of Risk Management and Insurance (SRMI), formerly the Center for Insurance Studies, was established in 1998 by the Department of Finance in the College of Business and Economics.
+The school’s founding director was Weili Lu, professor of finance.
+The goal of the school is to attract and educate talented individuals committed to pursuing professional careers in various sectors of the insurance industry, including property and liability, life, benefits, risk management and healthcare.
+The school’s emphasis is on preparing graduates for careers in actuarial science, claims, financial planning, insurance marketing, risk management, portfolio management, technology and underwriting.
+The SRMI works closely with industry professionals to continuously develop and update its operating strategies.
+Additionally, the school offers an actuary program, insurance marketing entrepreneurship program, and 15 program courses.
+The SRMI also presents a large number of scholarships to business students every year.

 SchoolsFirst Federal Credit Union Center for Creativity and Critical Thinking

 Cal State Fullerton’s SchoolsFirst Federal Credit Union Center for Creativity and Critical Thinking fosters 21st-century competence for today’s preschool through grade 12 students.
 The center builds partnerships with local schools and community organizations, working with teachers to develop the knowledge, skills and attitudes that students need in order to thrive in this exciting digital and global century.
 Teachers learn innovative technologies and implementation strategies to support instruction.